 High-grade B-cell lymphoma with double or triple hits (HBL).
-The 2016 revision of the World Health Organization (WHO) classification for lymphoma (see Table 1 on page 5) included a new category of lymphoma, termed "high-grade B-cell lymphoma with double or triple hits."
-This means that this type of lymphoma has translocations involving the MYC and BCL2 and/or BCL6 genes.
+The 2022 revision of the World Health Organization (WHO) classification for lymphoma (see Table 1 on page 5) included a new category of lymphoma, termed "diffuse large B-cell lymphoma/high-grade B-cell lymphoma with MYC and BCL2 rearrangements."

-"Double-hit" is the term used to describe a lymphoma in which the malignant cells exhibit mutations on two significant genes.
+Historically, "double-hit" is the term used to describe a lymphoma in which the malignant cells exhibit mutations on two significant genes.
 These patients have rearrangements (mutations) of the MYC gene and either a BCL2 or a BCL6 gene rearrangement.
 When all three rearrangements are present, it is called a "triple-hit" lymphoma.
 Double- and triple-hit lymphomas account for 8 to 10 percent of DLBCL cases.
+These lymphomas are considered a distinct group of DLBCL and are sometimes termed as "high-grade B-cell lymphoma."

 These lymphoma subtypes do not respond as well to the standard R-CHOP therapy, have an increased risk of central nervous system (CNS) involvement and progression, and the prognosis for patients is unfavorable.
 B-cell lymphomas that overexpress MYC and BCL2 proteins, but do not have MYC and BCL2 translocations, are called "double expressors."
 They are associated with an intermediate prognosis, which falls between double-hit lymphomas and DLCBLs without double-hit or double expression.

 There are CAR T-cell therapies approved for double-hit and triple-hit lymphomas.
-Clinical trials continue to explore how well CAR T-cell therapy agents, monoclonal antibodies and other targeted therapies work for these patients.
+Clinical trials continue to explore how well CAR T-cell therapy agents, monoclonal antibodies, and other targeted therapies work for these patients.

 Relapsed DLBCL.
-For patients whose first treatment did not work (refractory) or whose cancer returned (relapsed) within a year of first treatment, axicabtagene ciloleucel is recommended for patients with intention to proceed to CAR T-cell therapy.
-For patients whose disease relapsed beyond one year of first treatment with intention to proceed to transplant, additional chemotherapy (called a "salvage" treatment) followed by high-dose therapy and autologous stem cell transplant is recommended.
-For relapsed DLBCL when at least two kinds of treatment have failed, additional treatment options include:
+For patients whose first treatment did not work (refractory disease), or whose cancer returned (relapsed disease) within a year of first treatment, CAR T-cell therapy is an available option.
+For patients whose disease relapsed beyond one year of their first treatment with the intention to proceed to transplant, additional chemotherapy (called a "salvage" treatment) followed by high-dose therapy and autologous stem cell transplant is recommended.
+For patients not intending to proceed to transplant or are transplant ineligible, treatment options include lisocabtagene maraleucel, polatuzumab with or without bendamustine and rituximab, and tafasitamab with lenalidomide.
+For relapsed DLBCL, when at least two kinds of treatment have failed, additional treatment options include: